 It all starts with proper keyword research.
 When you know what people are looking for, you can include specific key phrases to improve your SEO optimization.

 You should exaggerate.
 Use the key phrase moderately and use similar words and key phrases that are related to the main one.

 Premium WordPress themes will save you a lot of headaches when it comes to optimizing your SEO or your website’s pages.

-If you choose to use a free template, it’s likely that you’ll miss a lot of useful features and automation options which have the power to significantly reduce the amount of work you need to put in.
+If you choose to use a free template, you’ll likely miss a lot of useful features and automation options that have the power to significantly reduce the amount of work you need to put in.

 Moreover, the results will also look better.
 Some of the popular premium themes are:

 - Genesis by StudioPress (this site is built using Genesis)

 You should take a close look at some of the essential SEO Plugins for WordPress and choose a few for your website.